opnfv/releng-xci/docs/xci-user-guide.rst

 ===========

-Users and developers need to have an easy way to bring up an environment that fits to their purpose in a simple way in order to spend time on features they are developing, bugs they are fixing, trying things out, for learning purposes or just for fun rather than dealing with the tools and mechanisms used for creating and provisioning nodes, installing different components they do not intend to touch, and so on.
+Users and developers need to have an easy way to bring up an environment that fits their purpose in a simple way so they can spend time on features they are developing, bugs they are fixing, trying things out, for learning purposes or just for fun rather than dealing with tools and mechanisms used for creating and provisioning nodes, installing different components they do not intend to touch, etc.

-We also have reality.
-For example, not all users and developers have full Pharos baremetal PODs or powerful machines waiting for them to use while doing their work or want to use different Linux distributions due to different reasons.
+However, we also have ito deal with reality.
+For example, not all users and developers have full Pharos baremetal PODs or powerful machines available for their work or they may want to use different Linux distributions for different reasons.
-It is important to take these into account and provide different configuration options for the sandbox based on the requirements the people have on the environment they will be using.
+It is important to take these into account and provide different configuration options for the sandbox based on the requirements that people have on the environment they will be using.

-Based on the observations we made and the feedback we received from the OPNFV users and the developers, XCI Team has created a sandbox that is highly configurable, simple and at the same time capable to provide a realistic environment for the people to do their work.
-The sandbox makes it possible to bring up the complete environment with a single command and offers variety of options to change how the stack should be deployed.
-The configuration of the sandbox is as easy as setting few environment variables.
+Based on the observations we made and the feedback we received from the OPNFV users and developers, XCI Team has created a sandbox that is highly configurable, simple and at the same time capable of providing a realistic environment for people to do their work.
+The sandbox makes it possible to bring up the complete environment with a single command and offers a variety of options to change how the stack should be deployed.
+The configuration of the sandbox is as easy as setting ia few environment variables.

 The sandbox provides

-* automated way to bring up and tear down complete stack
+* automated way to bring up and tear down a complete stack
 * various flavors to pick and use
 * support for different Linux distributions
 * multiple OPNFV scenarios to install